Avian Influenza

 How does avian influenza impact the Zoo?

-The Zoo is taking precautions to protect our birds from potential exposure to avian influenza.
-These protections differ depending on the species and the structure of their habitat.
-High-risk bird species and birds in open-air habitats without roofing or mesh have been moved to indoor, protected areas.
-Decisions regarding closure or reopening of walk-thru aviaries, The Bird Show, and additional bird encounters will be made based on veterinary staff recommendations.
+The Zoo is taking precautions to protect our birds as well as guests from potential exposure to avian influenza.
+These precautions differ depending on the species and the structure of their habitat.
+Decisions regarding closure or reopening of walk-thru aviaries and additional bird encounters will be made based on veterinary staff recommendations.

 To protect our staff and our animals, personal protective equipment will be worn by staff when around birds or in their spaces.
 Staff access to areas with susceptible species is limited to those essential for the animal’s care.
 Areas of potential exposure are disinfected regularly.